Getting Started – WPF Visual Studio

 In C# the Target Framework will appear in the Application tab.

-Set the Target CPU to AnyCPU and the Target framework to .NET Framework 4.
+Set the Target CPU to AnyCPU and the Target framework to .NET Framework 4 or greater.

 (Do not use the Client Profile)